schuckr53/Python_Data_Project/README.md

 - This box chart displays the distribution of posted wages for each of the types of data jobs I've been showcasing so far, providing a look at the median and outliers to consider.
 Another layer to this visualization is the inclusion of senior-level roles with their respective counterparts - a side-by-side comparison can be made to understand compensation differences at different levels of the same role.
 The results are interesting: senior roles are shown to have higher median salaries than their standard version, but both the Scientist and Engineer (and their senior levels) outmatch the senior data analyst role's median salary.
 This data indicates that it, perhaps, pays better out of the gate to enter into data scientist and data engineer roles rather than a data analyst and even senior analyst position.

-- A secondary note, though, is that all of these positions have median salaries at least approaching if not exceeding $100,000 annual salaries, which confirms the data job market is a very attractive career path when recalling the 2023 median household salary was $59,540 (ref.
+- A secondary note, though, is that all of these positions have median salaries at least approaching if not exceeding $100,000 annual salaries, which confirms data careers are very attractive when recalling the 2023 median household salary was $59,540 (ref.
 [Bureau of Labor Statistics](https://www.bls.gov/opub/ted/2024/median-weekly-earnings-of-full-time-workers-were-1145-in-the-fourth-quarter-of-2023.htm)).

 With this in mind, I move into the breakdown of skill associations with median salaries for data analysts:

 ![Skill Demand vs. Compensation for Data Analysts](https://github.com/user-attachments/assets/9d484229-bcaa-4370-9891-83971e915096)

 - The contrast in these two plots is clear when understanding how those top 10 highest-paid skills are generally more specialized than the top 10 in-demand skills for data analysts.
 Those highest paid skills are shown to be approaching the $200,000 median salary mark - analysts can anticipate higher levels of skill in niche tools not commonly found in the market result in a greater level of pay.
-These top-paid skills are spread between cloud-based ifnrastructure, coding subset languages / libraries, and machine learning / AI tools.
+These top-paid skills are spread between cloud-based infrastructure, coding subset languages / libraries, and machine learning / AI tools.

 - The top 10 in-demand skills for data analysts are associated with a tighter range for median salaries, highlighting the merit in a multi-discipline toolkit as a candidate.
 Coding languages like Python, R, and SQL are joined by more common office software like Power BI, PowerPoint, Excel, and Microsoft Word.
 Python tops this list of demand while aligning with a median annual salary close to $100,000, suggesting data analysts would be well-served in becoming proficient with this tool eventually.